V-la-d/TravelAgency/README.md

 # Features

-○User:
+○ User:

-sign in in system
+• sign in in system
-find hotels by country
+• find hotels by country
-find available rooms of the concrete hotel on the concrete date check availability of the concrete room on concrete date book the available room log out from system
+• find available rooms of the concrete hotel on the concrete date
+• check availability of the concrete room on concrete date
+• book the available room
+• log out from system

 Manager: